BlaireLeone/bulma-clean-theme/resume-cv-page.md

 JANUARY 2022 – PRESENT

-- Authors cognitive science articles for client in the tech startup field: compiles and organizes research, discusses and reviews articles with client.
+- Authors organizational and cognitive science articles for client in the managerial consulting field: compiles and organizes research, discusses and reviews articles with client.